 Pull a Single Thread Method.

 I’ll be honest with you, with this method, you will need that jar of patience I mentioned HERE!

 So you will have to pull a thread.
 And here’s how…

-Next, carefully pull a SINGLE, crosswise thread.
-It will gather as you pull.
+- Next, carefully pull a SINGLE, crosswise thread.
+As you pull on that single thread, it will gather.